EMPLOYEE WELLNESS PROGRAM

 7. Improve Healthy Behavioral Change

 Not all people know how to lead a healthy lifestyle.
-A wellness program that educates, trains, and reinforces healthier choices can make a tremendous change to an employee’s overall well-being.
+A wellness program that educates, trains, and reinforces healthier choices can significantly improve employees’ overall well-being - even for those with disabilities.
 Since people spend at least one-third of their days at work, wellness programs can do a lot.

 From smoking cessation to mindful eating to stress management techniques, your employees learn what’s best for their physical and mental health — tools they can apply in and outside of work.